Blog

 The flexibility and composability that a design system offers for design and development processes also hold potential for the accessibility of digital platforms – a topic that is particularly current and urgent with the upcoming enforcement of the European Accessibility Act (EAA).
 Accessibility plays a crucial role in the implementation of the new regulations:

 With a design system, digital environments can be designed and adapted to be visible and usable for people with various abilities.
-By integrating features such as keyboard navigability, audio descriptions for visual content, or subtitles in videos, a wider range of user capabilities is accommodated.
+By enabling keyboard navigation, providing alternative text, and integrating additional features, a broader range of user abilities is accommodated.
 This allows a greater number of potential customers to access the platform and make use of the digital offerings.

 B2B companies can also benefit from the composability of a design system and the resulting accessibility it achieves: Improved usability lowers the barriers to use for all users, increases the conversion rate, and has a positive impact on SEO performance.